glampert/debug-draw/samples/README.md

 To build the samples on Linux or MacOS, run the provided Makefile.
 For Windows, Visual Studio projects are included for VS2015.

-The only external dependency to build the samples is [GLFW](http://www.glfw.org/).
+The only external dependency required to build the samples is [GLFW](http://www.glfw.org/).
 Make sure to install it before attempting to build them.
-[GL3W](https://github.com/skaslev/gl3w) is our extension wrangler for the core GL sample.
+[GL3W](https://github.com/skaslev/gl3w) is our extension wrangler for the Core OpenGL sample.
 It is included here and builds with DD.
 Sony's Vectormath library is also a dependency, but it is included as well.
 Those libraries are only required for the samples and not by Debug Draw itself.

-The samples have only been officially tested on MacOS and Windows 7, though should build and run fine on Linux, provided that you have GLFW installed.
+The samples have only been officially tested on MacOS and Windows 7 & 10, though should build and run fine on Linux, provided that you have GLFW installed.
 Running them requires at least OpenGL v3.2, but due to hardware differences there's no guarantee that they will render the expected outputs, even if your machine supports GL3+.
 Little to no handling is done to account for GL version and hardware differences, so the samples might not run properly on your hardware.